trigaten/Learn_Prompting/docs/vocabulary.md

 ```

 Here, the verbalizer is the mapping from the conceptual labels of `positive` and `negative` to the tokens `pos` and `neg`.

+#### Reinforcement Learning from Human Feedback (RLHF)

+RLHF is a method for fine tuning LLMs according to human preference data.